GregSutcliffe/maubot-meetings/README.md

 - ^action
 - ^link

 And so on - the full list of tags (and the reaction emoji) is in the config file.
+Multiline messages should be stored correctly.

 When "!endmeeting" is called, the bot will pass the control to the backend plugin (currently either `ansible` or `fedora`).
 This will determine what is done with the logs:

 - Ansible posts the logs to https://forum.ansible.com
-- Fedora posts the logs aas files to Mote
+- Fedora posts the logs as files to Mote

-More backends are planned, such as posting the logs to the room.
+More backends are possible.

 # Permissions